w3f/polkadot-wiki/docs/learn/learn-opengov.md

 :::

-Referenda are simple, inclusive, stake-based voting schemes.
-Each referendum has a specific _proposal_ associated with it that takes the form of a privileged function call in the runtime (that includes the most powerful call: `set_code`, which can switch out the entire code of the runtime, achieving what would otherwise require a "[hard fork](./../general/glossary#hard-fork)").

-Referenda are discrete events that have a fixed voting period.
-When the voting period ends and the votes are tallied, the function call (`set_code`) is made if the vote is approved.
-Referenda are always binary; your only options in voting are "aye", "nay", or abstaining entirely.

 In OpenGov, when a referendum is initially created, it can be immediately voted on by the community.
 However, it is not immediately in a state where it can end, or otherwise have its votes counted, be approved and summarily enacted.
 Instead, referenda must fulfil a number of criteria before they are